Women and Energy

 -

-Waste materials become recyclable materials: coffee husks, waste from coffee production, pollute groundwater and air if not stored properly or incinerated - photo: NABU
+Waste materials become recyclable materials: as a byproduct of coffee production, coffee husks pollute groundwater and air if not properly incinerated or stored - photo: NABU

 -